Engineering

 Prerequisite: Permission of the adviser.

 Written and oral report of work performed with outside agency.
 Evaluation of work by engineering adviser and/or faculty committee.
+May be repeated for up to 8 units.
 (CR/NC grading only)

 ENGR 696 Engineering Design Project I (Unit: 1)